How to Become a Physical Therapist: A Helpful Guide to a Rewarding Career

 1. Earn Your Undergraduate Degree

-This program integrates rigorous coursework with hands-on experience to properly prepare students with the tools and competencies that they need to excel in the occupation of their choosing.
-Reach out to our team today to learn more about our program.
+| 💡 Why P.I.T.?
+The Pennsylvania Institute of Technology offers a comprehensive health science bachelor’s degree that integrates rigorous coursework with hands-on experience to prepare students with the tools and competencies they need to excel.
+Reach out to our team today to learn more. |

 2. Complete Your DPT Program